-In order to graduate from a program, a student must achieve a cumulative GPA of 75%, and comply with all requirements established in the institution's SAP policy.
+To graduate from all other programs, a student must achieve a cumulative GPA of 75%, and comply with all requirements established in the institution's SAP policy.
 In addition, the student must fulfill all financial obligations as stated in the Enrollment Agreement.
-Graduate students receive a diploma.
+Graduate students receive a diploma or certificate of completion.